build-on-aws/content/tutorials/eks-dynamic-db-storage-ebs-csi/index.md

 MYSQL_DATABASE=sample
 ```

-1. In the same directory as the `.env` file you just created, run the following command to create a Kubernetes secret with sensitive credentials.
+2. In the same directory as the `.env` file you just created, run the following command to create a Kubernetes secret with sensitive credentials.

 ```bash
 kubectl create secret generic mysql-secrets --from-env-file=.env
 ```

-## Step 5: Deploy a MySQL database
+## Step 5: Deploy a MySQL Database

 This file contains the necessary Kubernetes manifests to set up the Amazon EBS CSI Driver on an Amazon EKS cluster.
 It defines a StorageClass named `ebs-sc` that sets up storage provisioning on AWS EBS, with a binding mode that waits for the first consumer; and a Pod named `mysql-ebs` that runs a Linux OS container.
 It also specifies the EBS CSI Driver as the provisioner (i.e., `ebs.csi.aws.com`).
 Together, these components provide a complete example of defining, claiming, and utilizing persistent storage within a Kubernetes cluster.